 "It's okay to get in the bed, sugar," he told her.
-"No one's ever slept in it, but me.
+"No one's ever slept in it but me.
 Come on.
 Let me show you."
 He led her over to the bed, turned back the covers and gently nudged her into it.

 She lay back, her eyes never leaving his face.
 Then he was lying next to her, cradling her in his arms, soothing her with his hands and his voice.
 She was strung tighter than telephone wire.
-He rubbed her back, her shoulders, her neck, his hands warm against her skin.
+He rubbed her back, her shoulders, her neck, his hands warm against her.
 He put his lips next to her ear.

-"Shall we chase away some ghosts, sugar?" he asked in his quiet voice, and his mouth came down on hers.
+"Shall we chase some ghosts, Cassie?"
+His voice was quiet and low and then his mouth came down on hers.

-Tired as they both were, it was what they both needed.
+Tired as they were, it was what they both needed.
 A door needed to slam shut for them and now was the time to do it.

 It wasn't the frantic lovemaking of that first night, or the sensual exploratory kind they'd indulged in since then.
-It was more a blending of soul and mind and heart, a recognition that while the past might always be with them, they wouldn't let it hurt them.
-Strangely, in this place where it should have been the worst, Cassie no longer felt Diane hovering over her, mocking her.
+It was more a blending of soul and mind and heart-a recognition that while the past might always be with them, they wouldn't let it hurt them.